kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson2_Modifying_and_Removing_Data.md

 -- Delete and capture all deleted employee data
 DELETE FROM EmployeeTemp
 OUTPUT
-    deleted.EmployeeID,
+    deleted.e.EmployeeID,
-    'ID:' + CAST(deleted.EmployeeID AS VARCHAR(10)) +
+    'ID:' + CAST(deleted.e.EmployeeID AS VARCHAR(10)) +
-    ',Name:' + deleted.FirstName + ' ' + deleted.LastName +
+    ',Name:' + deleted.e.FirstName + ' ' + deleted.e.LastName +
     ',WorkEmail:' + ISNULL(deleted.WorkEmail, 'NULL') +
-    ',BaseSalary:' + ISNULL(CAST(deleted.BaseSalary AS VARCHAR(20)), 'NULL') +
+    ',e.BaseSalary:' + ISNULL(CAST(deleted.e.BaseSalary AS VARCHAR(20)), 'NULL') +
     ',Dept:' + CAST(deleted.DepartmentID AS VARCHAR(10)) +
     ',Active:' + CAST(deleted.IsActive AS VARCHAR(1)),
     CASE
         WHEN deleted.IsActive = 0 THEN 'Inactive employee cleanup'
-        WHEN deleted.BaseSalary IS NULL THEN 'Data quality - NULL BaseSalary' WHEN deleted.WorkEmail IS NULL OR deleted.WorkEmail = '' THEN 'Data quality - missing email' ELSE 'General cleanup'
+        WHEN deleted.e.BaseSalary IS NULL THEN 'Data quality - NULL e.BaseSalary' WHEN deleted.WorkEmail IS NULL OR deleted.WorkEmail = '' THEN 'Data quality - missing email'
+        ELSE 'General cleanup'
     END
 INTO @DeletedData
-WHERE IsActive = 0 OR BaseSalary IS NULL OR WorkEmail IS NULL OR WorkEmail = '';
+WHERE IsActive = 0 OR e.BaseSalary IS NULL OR WorkEmail IS NULL OR WorkEmail = '';

 -- Log all deletions to audit table
 INSERT INTO DeletionAudit (TableName, DeletedRecordID, DeletedData, DeletionReason) SELECT
     'EmployeeTemp',
-    EmployeeID,
+    e.EmployeeID,
     EmployeeData,
     DeletionReason
 FROM @DeletedData;